 • Push towards weight based reporting and, eventually invoicing; and

-• Contamination (including the point of contamination and how this is dealt with) your waste management in the commercial sector.
+• Contamination (including the point of contamination and how this is dealt with).

 What are the benefits of certification?